IBM Personal Computer AT

-Name

-IBM did not specify an expanded form of AT on the machine, press releases, brochures or documentation, but some sources expand the term as Advanced Technology, including at least one internal IBM document.
+IBM did not specify an expanded form of AT on the machine, press releases, brochures, or documentation, but some sources expand the term as Advanced Technology, including at least one internal IBM document.
+The IBM PC AT was discontinued in 1987, prior to the release of the IBM PS/2 line.

 History

 IBM's 1984 introduction of the AT was seen as an unusual move for the company, which typically waited for competitors to release new products before producing its own models.
 At $4,000–6,000, it was only slightly more expensive than considerably slower IBM models.
 The announcement surprised rival executives, who admitted that matching IBM's prices would be difficult.
 No major competitor showed a comparable computer at COMDEX Las Vegas that year.

+In April 1986 IBM revised the AT, increasing the speed of its Intel 80286 CPU from 6 to 8 MHz.